microsoft/tsiclient/docs/UX.md

 scatterPlot.render(data, chartOptions, chartDataOptionsArray);
 ```

-The following code snippet shows an example of the scatter plot specific chart options: [spMeasures](#chart-options), [isTemporal](#chart-options), and [spAxisLabels](#chart-options).
-The first string in the spMeasures array is the X axis measure.
-The second string is the Y axis measure, and the third (optional) string is the data point radius measure.
-The isTemporal chartOption defaults to **false** if not set, but can be set to **true** as shown below.
-The spAxisLabels chartOption takes an array where the first element is used as the X axis label and the second element is used as the Y axis label.
+The following code snippet demonstrates scatter plot-specific chart options:

+* [spMeasures](#chart-options) - the first string in the `spMeasures` array is the X axis measure, the second, is the Y axis measure, and the third (optional) string is the data point radius measure.
+* [isTemporal](#chart-options) - defaults to **false** if not set, but can be set to **true** as shown belo
+* [spAxisLabels](#chart-options) - takes an array where the first element is used as the X axis label and the second element is used as the Y axis label.

 ```JavaScript
 scatterPlot.render(data, {